moj-analytical-services/iam_builder/README.md

   - **read_write:** A list of s3 paths that the iam_role should be able to access (read and write).
 Each item in the list should either be a path to a object or finish with `/*` to denote that it can access everything within that directory. _Note the S3 paths don't start with `s3://` in the config._

   - **deny:** A list of s3 paths that the iam_role should _not_ be able to access.
 This should be used to add exceptions to wildcarded access to folders, for example excluding sensitive tables in order to provide basic access to a database.
 Each item in the list should either be a path to a object or finish with `/*` to denote that it can access everything within that directory. _Note the S3 paths don't start with `s3://` in the config._

+- **kms:**: A list of kms arns that the iam_role should be able to access.
+Can call the DescribeKey, GenerateDataKey, Decrypt, Encrypt and ReEncrypt operations.

 ## How to update

 When updating IAM builder, make sure to change the version number in `pyproject.toml` and describe the change in `CHANGELOG.md`.